NaturailyShopify/Naturaily-netlify/_posts/2019-08-09-the-17-things-you-should-consider-before-choosing-the-best-software-development-company.md

 Everybody understands that for many software development companies Clutch is the _de facto_ marketing channel for sourcing leads.
 And that's ok.
 Most profiles are impeccable – polished graphics and excellent reviews.
 But never admitting problems in software development projects is simply lying.
 Look for companies that mention problems and have faced challenges.
 They might be ready to clue you in on how they were able to handle them – which would give you a lot of valuable insights.

 This is a measure of a company's honesty to potential clients.

+If you want to know more about Clutch and how to verify its reviews - read our [Clutch reader's guide](https://naturaily.com/blog/how-to-find-best-development-company-on-clutch).

 ## 10. Future-proof your relationship